Recipes, meal planning ideas and more. Delivered from our family to yours.

 cost per recipe: $10.48

+Heat the oven to 350°F. While the oven is heating, season the beef with salt and black pepper.
 Thoroughly mix the beef, 1/2 cup tomato soup, onion soup mix, bread crumbs and egg in a large bowl.
-Place the mixture into a 13 x 9 x 2-inch baking pan and firmly shape into an 8 x 4-inch loaf.
+Place the mixture into a 13x9x2-inch baking pan and firmly shape into an 8x4-inch loaf.

-Bake at 350°F. for 1 hour 15 minutes or until the meatloaf is cooked through.
+Bake for 1 hour 15 minutes or until the meatloaf is done.
+Reserve 2 tablespoons pan drippings.
 Let the meatloaf stand for 10 minutes before slicing.

-Heat 2 tablespoons pan drippings, remaining tomato soup and water in a 1-quart saucepan over medium heat until the mixture is hot and bubbling, stirring occasionally.
-Serve the soup mixture with the meatloaf.
+Stir the reserved pan drippings, remaining tomato soup and water in a 1-quart saucepan and cook over medium heat until hot.
+Serve the gravy with the meatloaf.

 Tasty! but mine didn't hold up well, and the oven temp in video different form recipe?